SnurfTech/apt-for-gentoo/README.md

 > Currently doesn't support the -y or --assume-yes flags

-> Please note that this is not an official release of APT, and that it may not incude every feature
+> Please note that this is not an official release of APT, and that this program may not include every feature

 ### Install: